Towards-GenAI/Antenna/README.md

 4. Submit a pull request describing your changes.
 Please refer to the [contribution guidelines](CONTRIBUTING.md) for more detailed information.
 ## License
-Anteena is released under the [MIT License](LICENSE).
+Antenna is released under the [MIT License](LICENSE).
 ## Acknowledgements
 We would like to express our gratitude to the Google DeepMind team for developing the groundbreaking Gemini Pro model and making it accessible to developers and researchers worldwide.
 ## Contact
 For any questions, suggestions, or feedback, please reach out to us at info@tushar-aggarwal.com or open an issue on the GitHub repository.

-Let Anteena empower your multimodal AI workflows with the cutting-edge capabilities of Gemini Pro!
+Let Antenna empower your multimodal AI workflows with the cutting-edge capabilities of Gemini Pro!